You want to apply Citizenship for adults

 If you have committed a crime, you must wait for a period of time before you can become a Swedish citizen.
 How long you must wait depends on the sentence you received.

 The time that must pass after the crime before you can apply for Swedish citizenship is called a “qualifying period”.
-The qualifying period is usually counted from the date on which the crime was committed, but if you received a long prison sentence, the time is calculated from the date you started serving your sentence.
+The qualifying period is usually counted from the date on which the crime was committed, but if you received a long prison sentence, the time is calculated from the date when you have served your sentence.

 • you must have served your prison sentence (if any)